FuadNabi/My-Portfolio/README.md

 ### Setup
 If you want to try this application locally, follow the steps below:

-1. Clone the project using git clone `git@github.com:FuadNabi/setup-and-mobile-first.git`.
+1. Clone the project using git clone `git@github.com:FuadNabi/My-Portfolio .git`.

 2. Run `cd My-Portfolio`.